ReconCycle/reconcycle.github.io/docs/user_guide/vision_system/camera_basler/index.md

 ## Camera Calibration

-The [pylon ROS driver](https://github.com/basler/pylon-ros-camera) can accept a camera calibration file.
+The [pylon ROS driver](https://github.com/basler/pylon-ros-camera) can accept a camera calibration file containing the intrinsic parameters.

-**VERY IMPORTANT** Run `xhost +` on the client in order to see the GUI.
+**VERY IMPORTANT** Before the next command, run `xhost +` on the client in order to be able to see the GUI.

 Access the container with:
 ```bash
 docker exec -it ros-basler bash
 ```

+1. To run the calibration you will need a calibration checkerboard, you will need to specify the checkerboard parameters:
+ - number of squares (width X height)
+ - dimensions of the squares in metres (example: 20,1 mm is 0,0201 m)

-1. To run the calibration on a 10x7 checkerboard with 20.1mm squares:
+To run the calibration on a 10x7 checkerboard with 20.1mm squares:
 ```bash
 rosrun camera_calibration cameracalibrator.py --size 10x7 --square 0.0201 image:=/basler/image_color camera:=/basler
 ```